wp-staging/wp-staging/readme.txt

 * Backup Transfer - Download and upload backups to another server for migration and website transfer
 * Backup Retention - Select number of backups you want to keep on your server or cloud remote storage provider
 * Backup Custom Names: Choose custom backup names to differentiate easily between different backup files
-* High Performance Background Processor - Runs backup in the background very efficiently without slowing down your website
-* Mail notifications - Be notified if a backup can not be created
+* Mail notifications - Be notified if a backup can not be created.
 * Backup of WordPress multisites
 * Backup to Google Drive
 * Backup to Amazon S3
 * Backup to (s)FTP
-* Backup to Dropbox (Released soon)
+* Backup to Dropbox
 * Specify custom backup folder destination for backup cloud storage providers
 * Priority Support for backup & cloning or if something does not work as expected for you.